Job 16:1 Then Job answered and said,

 Men will be . . . brutal: Cruelty and brutality are nothing new in the world; but Paul wrote by inspiration of the Holy Spirit that the last days would be marked by a particular brutality.

 A newspaper article in the 1990s described how an Oxnard man was accused of murdering his roommate after the two disagreed over the brand of beer the man had brought home.
 The accused man brought home Natural Light, and the murdered man wanted him to bring home Michelob.
 As he poured the Natural Light down the kitchen sink, he was stabbed to death.

-We like to think of ourselves as more advanced than previous generations; but surely more people have been murdered in our century than ever before; these are violent, brutal times.
+We like to think of ourselves as more advanced than previous generations; but more people have been murdered in the 20th century than ever before; these are violent, brutal times.

-Men will be . . . despisers of good: There just seem to be too many examples of this in modern society to pick out examples.
+Men will be . . . despisers of good: There just seems to be too many examples of this in modern society to pick out examples.
 For one example, there was a time when most people thought letting people live was good and killing them was generally a bad thing.
-Today, we live in a culture when the simple good of life is now despised and attacked, through abortion, through the glorifying of violence and murder, and through euthanasia.
+Today, we live in a culture when the simple good of life is now despised and attacked, through abortion, through the glorifying of violence and murder, through the new agenda of pushing homosexuality and transgenders, and through euthanasia.

 2Ti 3:4 Traitors, heady, high-minded, lovers of pleasures more than lovers of God;

 These characteristics are all about one thing: Self.
 Men are traitors because of self, they are headstrong because of self, they are haughty because of self, and they are lovers of pleasure rather than lovers of God because of self.